kdietrich/homeeup/README.md

 ## Troubleshooting

 Feel free to open an issue if you experience any issues.
-However please start homeeUp using `LOG=debug node dist/index.js` to generate debug output and attach it to your issue.
+However please start homeeUp using `LOG=debug homeeup` to generate debug output and attach it to your issue.

 ## Changes